Zantac Side Effects

 Central Nervous System

-Rare cases of mental confusion, depression, agitation and hallucinations and irreversible blurred vision have been reported.
-Severely ill, elderly patients are more likely to suffer mental issues.
+Rare cases of mental confusion, depression, agitation and hallucinations and reversible blurred vision have been reported.
+These mental issues have been reported most often in severely ill, elderly patients.
 Some people also reported vertigo, dizziness and involuntary motor disturbances.

 Cardiovascular Side Effects